Liberia

 Liberia, officially the Republic of Liberia, is a country on the West African coast.
 It is bordered by Sierra Leone to its northwest, Guinea to its north, Ivory Coast to its east, and the Atlantic Ocean to its south and southwest.
 It has a population of around 5.5 million and covers an area of 43000 mi2.
-The official language is English.
-Over 20 indigenous languages are spoken, reflecting the country's ethnic and cultural diversity.
+The official language is English, though over 20 indigenous languages are spoken, reflecting the country's ethnic and cultural diversity.
 The capital and largest city is Monrovia.

-Liberia began in the early 19th century as a project of the American Colonization Society (ACS), which believed that black people would face better chances for freedom and prosperity in Africa than in the United States.
+Liberia began in the early 19th century as a project of the American Colonization Society (ACS), which fomented the emigration of Black Americans from the United States to Africa.
 Between 1822 and the outbreak of the American Civil War in 1861, more than 15,000 freed and free-born African Americans, along with 3,198 Afro-Caribbeans, relocated to Liberia.
-Gradually developing an Americo-Liberian identity, the settlers carried their culture and tradition with them while colonizing the indigenous population.
+Gradually developing an Americo-Liberian identity, the settlers carried their culture and traditions with them while colonizing the indigenous population.
 Led by the Americo-Liberians, Liberia declared independence on July 26, 1847, which the U.S. did not recognize until February 5, 1862.

 Liberia was the first African republic to gain independence and is Africa's oldest continuously independent country.
-Ethiopia was never colonized, but endured an Italian occupation from 1936 to 1941.
+Ethiopia was never colonized but endured an Italian occupation from 1936 to 1941.
 Both Liberia and Ethiopia were spared from the European colonial Scramble for Africa.
-Early 20th century Liberia saw large investment in rubber production by Firestone Tire and Rubber Company.
+In the early 20th century Liberia saw a large investment in rubber production by Firestone Tire and Rubber Company.
 These investments led to large-scale changes in Liberia's economy, work force, and climate.
 During World War II, Liberia supported the U.S. war effort against Nazi Germany and in turn received considerable American investment in infrastructure, which aided the country's wealth and development.
 President William Tubman encouraged economic and political changes that heightened the country's prosperity and international profile; Liberia was a founding member of the League of Nations, United Nations, and the Organisation of African Unity.